reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 shudder a little.

-Also having set these options, I occasionally see warnings popping up about auto-completion in code for other libraries we rely upon...
+Also having set these options, I occasionally see warnings popping up about auto-completion in code for other packages we rely upon...

 ## data.table vs data.frame